apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Driver of SUV that hit and injured 6 migrant workers outside a North Carolina Walmart has turned himself in, police say**
+**Ukraine war: Same Moscow skyscraper hit in new drone attack**

-You can read more about it [here](https://www.cnn.com/2023/07/30/us/north-carolina-lincolnton-walmart-migrant-workers/index.html).
+You can read more about it [here](https://www.bbc.com/news/world-europe-66368016).

 ## Requirements
 - Python 3.8